Irenezs/Notes/Non-Work/Character Sheet.md

 - Hunter: Horde Breaker: Once per turn when making a weapon attack you can make another on another creature using the same weapon if the creature is within 5ft.

+# Description
+- Took skin and eyes from mother,
 # Background
 - Dad (elf) left mother (human) at birth
 - mother taught Aust archery and how to be one with nature